Antioch, Tennessee: Economy

 Starwood Amphitheatre, Nashville's former primary outdoor music venue, was located in Antioch, operating from 1986 to 2006.
-The amphitheatre closed prior to the 2007 season, and has been demolished.
+The amphitheatre closed prior to the 2007 season and has been demolished.
 Plans are in progress for a $100 million redevelopment project on the former Starwood site.

 Antioch is the site of the denominational headquarters of the National Association of Free Will Baptists.

 Media

-Antioch is served by Nashville's major media outlets including the daily newspaper, The Tennessean, and multiple radio and television stations.
+Antioch is served by Nashville's major media outlets including the daily newspaper The Tennessean and multiple radio and television stations.

+Education

+Metropolitan Nashville Public School District is the school district for all of Davidson County.